thoeni/hugo-website/site/content/post/dotgo-2019.md

 ---

-I unfortunately missed the last two talks, but [Jessie Frazelle](https://twitter.com/jessfraz) and [Marcel van Lohuizen](https://github.com/mpvl) due to the risk of missing my last train back home, so if anyone wants to contribute, please do so by opening a PR on [this
+I unfortunately missed the last two talks, by [Jessie Frazelle](https://twitter.com/jessfraz) and [Marcel van Lohuizen](https://github.com/mpvl) due to the risk of missing my last train back home, so if anyone wants to contribute, please do so by opening a PR on [this